In a large bowl, beat butter and sugar together in a stand mixer until smooth.

 The cookies can be frozen in any part of the process: the dough, decorated and undecorated cookies.
 Decorated cookies must be frozen slowly, placing a cookie on a baking sheet for half an hour, then stacking similar shapes, putting parchment paper in between.
 Then wrap the stacked cookies in press n’ seal and then aluminum foil, date the cookies, and the cookies stay good for four months.

-Keyword cookies, fancy cookies, icing cookies, royal icing, sugar cookies, unicorn, unicorn cookies
+Keyword cookies, fancy cookies, figure skate, ice skate, icing cookies, royal icing, sugar cookies